GraphProcessor/LocalityBasedGraphAlgo/ReadMe.md

 #Parallelization for Locality-Based Algos
+##Issues
+In community merging part for cis, best strategy is not applied, since cis expect totally including relationship.
+Extra cost is introduced in current implementation, a better solution can be that, build index for large community, iterate through small community and judge whether v in small community is found in the large community.

 ##Graph Algorithms
-Here, graph algortihms are those locality-based overlapping community detection algorithms.
+Here, graph algorithms are those locality-based overlapping community detection algorithms.

 ##Source Code